 Current mortgage statements Property tax receipts Insurance documentation Lease agreements for rental properties

-Working with a mortgage professional can help ensure your documents are formatted and organized the way lenders prefer to see them.
+Working with a Canadian mortgage professional can help ensure your documents are formatted and organized the way lenders prefer to see them.
 This packaging can significantly speed up approval times and reduce back-and-forth requests.

 The Credit Score Connection